Barbora Krejčíková: 2018: Two Major titles, doubles No. 1

-2019: Doubles Canadian Open champion
+2019: Australian Open mixed doubles champion

-Krejčíková began 2019 playing singles mostly on the ITF Circuit where she had some success.
-On the WTA Tour, the only tournament where she played in main-draw was Bucharest Open, where she reached quarterfinal.
-Also, she failed to qualify at Australian Open, French Open, US Open and Rogers Cup.

-In doubles, the season started really well for Krejčíková.
-She played at the Brisbane International, where she reached the semifinals.
-After that, she finally reached the quarterfinal at the Australian Open, and with that result she completed the set of quarterfinals or better at all four Grand Slam tournaments.
-At Indian Wells, she entered the final, where she and Siniaková lost to Elise Mertens/Aryna Sabalenka.
-In Miami, she had less success, losing in the first round.
+Krejčíková won her first Grand Slam tournament mixed doubles title at the Australian Open, playing with Rajeev Ram and defeating wildcard entrants Astra Sharma and John-Patrick Smith in the final.
+She also reached the quarterfinals in the women's doubles, and with that result she completed the set of quarterfinals or better at all four Grand Slam tournaments.

+At Indian Wells, she made the final, where she and Siniaková lost to Elise Mertens and Aryna Sabalenka.
 The clay-court season started well, with a quarterfinal at the Madrid Open and semifinal at the Italian Open, but suffered a disappointing loss in the first round of the French Open.
 Wimbledon was more successful for Krejčíková, reaching the semifinals, where she and Siniaková lost to Gabriela Dabrowski/Xu Yifan.

-At the Rogers Cup, she finally won her first Premier 5/Premier Mandatory doubles title.
-Together with Siniaková, they defeated Anna-Lena Grönefeld/Demi Schuurs in the final, in straight sets.
+At the Rogers Cup, she won her first Premier 5/Premier Mandatory doubles title.
+Together with Siniaková, they defeated Anna-Lena Grönefeld and Demi Schuurs in the final, in straight sets.
 At Cincinnati, she reached the quarterfinal.
 Krejčíková planned to play in doubles, but during her second-round match in qualifying against Asia Muhammad, Krejčíková was forced to retire.
 In October, she and Siniakova won the title at the Linz Open.
-For the second year in row, Krejčíková played at the WTA Finals, again with Siniaková, but they didn't pass the group stage, winning only one match.
+For the second year in row, Krejčíková played at the WTA Finals, again with Siniaková, but they did not pass the group stage, winning only one match.

-Krejčíková also played in mixed-doubles competition, winning her first grand slam mixed doubles title.
-At the Australian Open, she and American player Rajeev Ram won the title.